Rainerius of Ss. Marcellino e Pietro: Cardinal

 In attempting to placate Henry, however, Paschal only made matters worse.
 Though asserting the separation of church and state in the institution to benefices, Paschal granted the emperor a privilegium in the matter of investiture.
 The Gregorians saw the "Privilegium" as a betrayal of everything they had been doing to free the Church from the State, though numerous others saw it as a betrayal and a fatal weakness in the pope.
 Pressure from inside the empire and outside mounted on Paschal to summon a council, whose expressed purpose would be to annul the "privilege'.
 More than one hundred bishops participated in the Lateran council in the following year, on 18—23 March 1112.
 The "privilege" was soundly condemned.
 Cardinal Rainerius signed the acts of the council.
-He also subscribed a papal document at the Lateran on 11 May 1112.
+He also subscribed to a papal document at the Lateran on 11 May 1112.

 In 1114, at Tivoli, he subscribed again, and at the Lateran on 17 November and 27 November 1115.
 On 24 May 1116, he signed a document at the papal residence in Trastevere.

 Cardinal Rainerius participated in the election of Cardinal Giovanni Gaetani as Pope Gelasius II on 24 January 1118.
 The electoral meeting took place at the monastery of the Palladium (Santa Maria in Pallara, near the Arch of Titus and the Arch of Constantine) for reasons of security.
 Cardinal Theobaldus was one of those present.
 During the enthronement ceremony, Cencius Frangipani and his supporters broke into the monastery, seized and abused the pope and others, and carried Gelasius off to one of their prisons.
 He was rescued, but, on the approach of Henry V to Rome, he fled to Gaeta, to Capua, to Pisa, and then to France.
 Cardinal Rainerius is not mentioned in any of those places; apparently he remained in Rome.